Skip to main content Skip to Table of Contents

 Limitations, Assumptions, Exceptions

-• Commonly used image formats include .jpg, .png, .svg, .gif, .tiff, .bmp.
+• Commonly used image formats include .jpg, .png, .svg, .gif, .tiff, and .bmp.
 Other graphic formats are also in use and should be considered for this test.

-• Decoration, Formatting, Invisible: If image is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.
+• Decoration, Formatting, Invisible: If the image is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.

 • CAPTCHA: If the purpose of the image is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the image(s) are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.